lauragift21/conference-talks/clean-code.md

 ---

-## _How You Can Tell Your Code is Clean_
+## _How You Can Tell Your Code is Clean?_

-- Can someone else pick this up and understand what you wrote?
+- Can someone else read this and understand what I wrote?
-- How easy is it going to be to update or add new features further down the line?
+- How easy is it going to be to add new features further down the line?
-- How easy is it going to be to maintain this codebase?
 - Do you constantly break existing functionality when making changes?

-- When you have to go back and add/modify a feature, is it difficult?
+^ Ask yourself these questions

+^The consequence of writing bad code can be seen if you answer mostly no’s to these questions.
+It means there’s some work to be done to make your code cleaner and easy for anyone to pick up and understand.
+On the other hand, if your responses to these questions were all positive, then you’re doing something right and you should keep it going!

 ---

-## What to do next?
+# RECAP

 ---
 ## _Best Practices for Writing Clean Code_

 - Use meaningful naming conventions
 - Write clean functions
 - Good code comments
 - Format and use a style guide